 -

-Go to either Teams-ReadOnlyApp or to Teams-FullControlApp and consent to the app access when prompted.
+Go to either Teams-ReadOnlyApp or Teams-FullControlApp and consent to the app access when prompted.
 If choosing the Teams-ReadOnlyApp option, you will need to disable AMR via "DisableAsynchronousMetadataRead=1", due to Microsoft API limitation.

 -

-Create new Security Group named “MigrationWiz” on the Microsoft 365 Admin Portal.
+Create a new Security Group named “MigrationWiz” on the Microsoft 365 Admin Portal.
 If you have not created a security group before, follow Microsoft's instructions.

 -